Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-3-Know-your-variables/README.md

 For any variables you will need a name and a type for it, you can name a class, method, or variable according to the following rules (the real rules are slightly more flexible but these will keep you safe)
 - It must start with a letter, underscore(_), or a dollar sign($).
 You cant start a name with a number.
 - After the first character, you can use numbers as well.
 Just don't start it with a number.
-- It can be anthing oyu like, subject to those two rules, just so long as it isn't one of Java's reserved words.
+- It can be anything you like, subject to those two rules, just so long as it isn't one of Java's reserved words.

 We have already seen some reserved words when we looked at writing our first main class:
 - pubilc